A range of criteria is used to assess candidates in order to be considered for an interview:-

 Barts and The London School of Medicine and Dentistry welcomes applications from disabled students.
 We do, however, have a duty to ensure that candidates admitted to our programmes will be eligible for registration by the GMC on graduation.
 For this reason, students with disabilities should seek advice from the Student Recruitment and Admissions Office before the deadline for UCAS applications so that each case can be given individual attention and consideration.

 This advice should be sought well in advance of the 15th October deadline and no less than four weeks before this date to ensure time for a response.

 The Disability and Dyslexia Service can offer advice, guidance and practical support to students with specific learning difficulties, such as dyslexia.
 This support may include screening students for dyslexia and organising formal educational psychologists’ assessments, arranging individual tutorials from specialist dyslexia tutors, additional time in exams and assisting disabled and dyslexic students to apply for the Disabled Students’ Allowance.
 More details are available from the Disability and Dyslexia Service.
 Students are encouraged to contact the Service before starting their programmes to discuss any specific needs.

 Tel: +44 (0)20 7882 2756

 Fax: +44 (0)20 7882 5223

 The school of Medicine and Dentistry firmly and actively supports an equal opportunities policy.
 In the case of a specific learning disorder or disability, we would assess any student meeting the required academic standard in accordance with the prescribed professional standards and the Equality Act (2010).

-Information from our previous admissions cycle can be found on our page.
+Information from our previous admissions cycle can be found here.